ONTAP 9 Manuals ( CA08871-402 )

 Sending a local copy using email

-Regardless of the protocol used to deliver AutoSupport messages to us, you can also send a copy of each message to one or more local email addresses.
+Regardless of the protocol used to deliver AutoSupport messages to our company, you can also send a copy of each message to one or more local email addresses.
 For example, you might send messages to your internal support organization or a partner organization.

-If you deliver messages to us using SMTP (or SMTPS) and you also send local email copies of those messages, the same email server configuration is used.
+If you deliver messages to NetApp using SMTP (or SMTPS) and you also send local email copies of those messages, the same email server configuration is used.

 HTTP proxy

 Depending on your network configuration, the HTTPS protocol may require additional configuration of a proxy URL.
-If HTTPS is used to send AutoSupport messages to our Support and you have a proxy, you must identify the URL for the proxy.
 If the proxy uses a port other than the default (port 3128) you can specify the port for that proxy.
 You can also optionally specify a user name and password for proxy authentication.

 Install the server certificate